MaryTran03/CSC120_Final_Project/README.md

 ## Mission 1: The Car Heist
 Objective: Prove yourself to Vinnie by stealing a high-end car from a wealthy neighborhood.
 Description: Vinnie needs a luxury car for a deal and sends you to steal one from a nightclub parking lot.
-However, the vehicle is parked near security guards, requiring you to approach quietly and hotwire it.
-Vinnie
+However, you have some free time before delivering it to Vinnie.
+It is a beautiful day in Florida ...

 ### Requirements:
 $200, 0 reputation point